-We used a Japanese brass cutter to form the tiny maple leaves that adorn this pie.
+We used a Japanese brass cutter to form the tiny maple leaves that adorn this maple pecan pie.
 You can also use a sharp paring knife.

 Roll out half the dough to a thickness of 1/8 inch and use to line a 9-inch pie tin, leaving a 1-inch overhang.
 Fold under evenly, indenting all around with your thumb.
 Roll out remaining dough and cut out four dozen leaves.
 Cut four 5/8-inch-wide strips a little longer than diameter of pie.
 Set on a parchment-lined baking sheet.
 Chill all pastry until firm.